cityinohio2019/Lightweight_ATO_template/apps/cbp-pilot-apps/templates/cp_fedramp_test.md

 Instruction: A list of default assumptions are listed in the section that follows.
 The assumptions must be edited, revised, and added to so that they accurately characterize the information system described in this plan.
 Delete this instruction from your final version of this document.

-The following assumptions have been made about the [[Information System Name]];:
+The following assumptions have been made about the {{project.system_info.system_name}};:

 - The Uninterruptable Power Supply (UPS) will keep the system up and running for after _Enter Number_ .
 - The generators will kick in after _Enter Number_ from time of a power failure.
 - Current backups of the application software and data are intact and available at the offsite storage facility in _Enter City_, _Enter State_.
 - The backup storage capability is approved and has been accepted by the Authorizing Official (AO).
-- The [[Information System Name]]; is inoperable if it cannot be recovered within _Enter Number_ RTO hours.
+- The {{project.system_info.system_name}}; is inoperable if it cannot be recovered within _Enter Number_ RTO hours.
 - Key personnel have been identified and are trained annually in their roles.
 - Key personnel are available to activate the ISCP.
 - CSP Name defines circumstances that can inhibit recovery and reconstitution to a known state.

 # 2 Concept of Operations

-This section provides details about the [[Information System Name]];, an overview of the three phases of the ISCP (Activation and Notification, Recovery, and Reconstitution), and a description of the roles and responsibilities of key personnel during contingency operations.
+This section provides details about the {{project.system_info.system_name}};, an overview of the three phases of the ISCP (Activation and Notification, Recovery, and Reconstitution), and a description of the roles and responsibilities of key personnel during contingency operations.

 ## 2.1 System Description